-Regardless of where the injury is located, a vein in your arm is used for the blood draw.
-Depending on the type of procedure and your body weight, the amount drawn can vary.
+The amount of blood drawn can slightly vary depending on which area of the body is being treated.
 On average, we draw 180 mL – 240 mL of blood.
 For comparison, a blood donation is a UNIT of blood, which equals 500 mL.
-The blood we draw is used to extract the platelets and growth factors.

 When can I expect to feel better?

-Around three weeks after their procedure many patients report feeling an improvement.
+Most patients begin to notice minor initial improvements 2-4 weeks post procedure.
+The entire healing process is roughly 2-3 months for PRP procedures, and 4-6 months for Bone Marrow Therapy procedures.
 It is possible to feel improvement within the first week and it is also possible that it may take 4-6 weeks to notice positive changes.
 Depending on the individual and the area of treatment, time can vary.

 Will I need a second procedure?